freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  1. **cd** - change directory
 - cd followed by a directory or file path will take you inside that directory(folder).
+- If you're lost, `cd ~` takes you back to your home directory regardless of where you are in the system.
+- `cd ..` takes you one level higher in the directory tree.
+For example, if you're in /home/dev you'll go to /home.

  2. **ls** - list command
 - Type `ls` and the contents of the current directory will be displayed.